Together, we’ve shared many proud moments.

 ACT UP holds its first public protest

-Outraged by the Reagan administration’s mismanagement and we recommend online viagra utah neglect of the AIDS crisis, ACT UP hosts a massive protest on Wall Street on March 24, 1987, to protest pharmaceutical companies profiteering while thousands of Americans are dying of AIDS.
+Outraged by the Reagan administration’s mismanagement and neglect of the AIDS crisis, ACT UP hosts a massive protest on Wall Street on March 24, 1987, to protest pharmaceutical companies profiteering while thousands of Americans are dying of AIDS.
 Seventeen people are arrested.

 Shortly after the demonstration, the Food and Drug Administration (FDA) announces it will shorten its drug approval process by two years.
 However, President Ronald Reagan does not mention the AIDS crisis until May 31, 1987, by which time over 71,000 were diagnosed with AIDS and over 41,000 had already died.